Alabama Town Questions an Economy of Socks

 Mr. BAKER: Traditionally, here in the United States, that piece rate will average anywhere from 22 to 30 cents a dozen.

-DAVIDSON: In Honduras or China, it's cheaper, a penny per sock cheaper to sew a toe close.
+DAVIDSON: In Honduras or China, it's cheaper, a penny per sock cheaper to sew a toe closed.
 But those pennies add up; Baker sells more than 100 million socks a year; nationwide, retailers are buying billions of socks a year.
-There's no way they're spending a penny more per sock, so Baker and others decided the only way to save the U.S. sock industry is to convince the Bush administration to reverse a decade-old policy.
+There's no way they're spending a penny more per sock, so Baker and others decided the only way to save the U.S. sock industry is to convince the Bush administration to reverse a decades-old policy.

 Back in 1984, the U.S. wanted to help the poor Central American nation of Honduras, where democracy had only just replaced a military dictatorship, by allowing duty-free exports of socks whose toes were seamed there.